vanadium-archive/chat/README.md

 ### Client discoverability

+A particular directory in the namespace -- `users/vanadium.bot@gmail.com/apps/chat/public` -- has been created with permissions that allow anybody to mount and glob inside that directory.

-When a client joins the chat room, it generates a random string and attempts to mount itself in the public [mounttable server][mounttable] under the name `apps/chat/public/<random_string>`.
+When a client joins the chat room, it generates a random string and attempts to mount itself in the public [mounttable server][mounttable] under the name `users/vanadium.bot@gmail.com/apps/chat/public/<random_string>`.
 If that name is already taken, the client will pick a new random string and try again.

 The client sets permissions on that name which prevent peers from mounting on the same name, but allow them to resolve that name to the client's endpoint.
 The client essentially "owns" that particular name in the mounttable.

-To find other peers, the client sends a `Glob` RPC to the mounttable, asking for all names matching `apps/chat/public/*`.
+To find other peers, the client sends a `Glob` RPC to the mounttable, asking for all names matching `users/vanadium.bot@gmail.com/apps/chat/public/*`.
 The results of this Glob correspond to peers in the chat room.
 Each result contains the peer's endpoint and its [blessing pattern][blessings].
 The blessing pattern is used to identify the peer in the chat UI, and to ensure that messages are only sent to intended recipients.

 Chat currently only supports a single chat room called `public`, but eventually it will support multiple rooms, including private rooms visible to only certain